mighty-gerbils/gerbil/doc/tutorial/kvstore.md

 This builds two programs in the tutorial directory: `kvstored`, which is the daemon and `kvstorec`, which is a simple client to perform basic operations with the daemon.
+There is also a build script for static executables, `build-static.ss`, but we used here dynamic executables as they are much faster to compile.

 ## The RPC Protocol